NTSB: Plane's wing failed before deadly crash near Anchor Point

 The wreckage was recovered in the following days and is now in Wasilla, where a team will conduct a more detailed examination, Johnson said.
 The team, which includes a senior structures aeronautical engineer, will try to figure out where the origination point of the wing failure was, he said.

-St. Jean died at the scene and Fenske was transported to the Homer hospital before being transported to Providence Alaska Medical Center for more intensive care, according to an online fundraiser started to support her medical bills.
+St. Jean died at the scene and Fenske was transported to the Homer hospital before she was taken to Providence Alaska Medical Center for more intensive care, according to an online fundraiser started to support her medical bills.

 St. Jean moved to Homer after graduating college in San Diego, his obituary said.
 He was was a commercial and sport fisherman, boat captain, carpenter, real estate investor, hunter and pilot, it said.

-Fenske has been hospitalized since the crash and was moved to comfort care this week after little progress has been made toward recovery, according to online updates about her care.
+Fenske had been hospitalized since the crash and died Wednesday morning, according to online updates about her care.

 The NTSB investigation is ongoing, Johnson said.
 The agency generally aims to have a final report concluded within a year after the crash, he said.

-Note: Editor's note: This story has been updated to reflect that Kristen Fenske passed away Wednesday.